OceanVision/ocean/don_corleone/README.md

 ### Installation

-    1. Add file ocean_password to don_corleone folder with your password to ocean account.
-Otherwise ocean_don_corleone won't be able to run scripts on your machine

-    2. Configure ssh (as in wiki) - basically add your key from ocean don server to your computer and create ssh user with access to your ocean directory.
+    1. Configure ssh (as in wiki) - basically add your key from ocean don server to your computer and create ssh user with access to your ocean directory.
       **If you want to run locally don** - configure ssh so that you can fire for instance ssh staszek@localhost without password prompt.

-    3. Prepare config.json file
+    2. Prepare config.json file

 ### Configuration file